EVILIO25/CIH/README.md

 # CIH
-it's a website thats allaw u to sersh in what u need in one picture from Wikipedia
+it's a website that's allow u to search in what u need in one picture from Wikipedia